Update: ‘Porsche 718 Boxster Electric’ revised.

 The dealer-bound Cyberster is 4,535 mm (178.5 in.) long, 1,913 mm (75.3 in.) wide, and 1,329 mm (52.3 in.) tall and has a 2,690 mm (105.9 in.) wheelbase.
 It should come in at least three variants, one with a 231 kW (310 hp) rear motor, one with a 250 kW (335 hp) rear motor, and one with a combination of a 150 kW (201 hp) front motor and a 250 kW (335 hp) rear motor, as per MIIT data.
 The electric roadster should have a top speed of 200 km/h (124 mph).

 Reports say customers may get to choose between 64 kWh and 77 kWh (gross) battery packs, with the latter delivering a WLTP range of 330 miles.
-The electric roadster will arrive in the UK and other European countries in Summer 2024.
+In an interview with Yiche, Lu Jiajun, General Manager – MG, SAIC (passenger vehicle), revealed that the Cyberster will go on sale in the UK in April or May 2024.

 Price: Expected to be over $62,000